divorce, family dispute resolution, mediation

 Family Mediation Tips: Navigating High Emotions

-When relationships break down, family mediation, also known as Family Dispute Resolution (FDR), offers a constructive pathway to resolving conflicts without resorting to court battles.
+When relationships break down, family mediation, also known as Family Dispute Resolution (FDR), is a constructive way to resolve conflicts without going to court.

-It is crucial to attend mediation with an open mind and a willingness to cooperate, as this can significantly increase the chances of reaching an amicable resolution.
+You need to come to mediation with an open mind and a willingness to cooperate as this will increase the chances of a settlement.

-At Perth Divorce Lawyers, we understand the challenges you face and are here to guide you through this process with expertise and empathy.
-This comprehensive guide will walk you through the essentials of family mediation, providing valuable tips to help you achieve the best possible outcome for your unique journey to resolution.
+At Perth Divorce Lawyers we understand what you’re going through and are here to guide you through this process with expertise and empathy.
+This guide will walk you through the basics of family mediation, providing valuable tips to help you achieve the best possible outcome for your unique journey to resolution.

 Family Dispute Resolution is a structured process designed to help separating couples resolve disputes related to property division and children’s matters.
 In Western Australia, FDR with respect to children’s matters is governed by the Family Court Act 1997 (WA), section 66H as well as the Family Law Act 1975 (Cth.), section 60I.

-Under Australian family law, with some exceptions, Family Dispute Resolution is a compulsory step for separated parents before applying to a Family Law Court for parenting orders.
-The process aims to facilitate open communication and negotiation between parties, with the goal of reaching mutually acceptable agreements.
+Under Australian family law, with some exceptions, Family Dispute Resolution is a mandatory step for separated parents before applying to a Family Law Court for parenting orders.
+The process is to facilitate open communication and negotiation between the parties to reach mutually acceptable agreements.

 Who attends FDR?

-The mediator, a neutral third party, helps facilitate discussions but does not make decisions for the participants.
-Their role is to guide the conversation, ensure both parties are heard and help identify potential solutions.
+The mediator, a neutral third party, helps facilitate the conversation but doesn’t make decisions for the participants.
+Their role is to guide the conversation, make sure both parties are heard and help identify solutions.

-The cost of mediation can vary depending on the service provider and the complexity of your case.
-Some community-based services offer reduced fees based on income, while private mediators may charge hourly rates.
-At Perth Divorce Lawyers, we provide transparent fee structures and can discuss costs during your initial consultation.
+The cost of mediation varies depending on the service provider and the complexity of your case.
+Some community-based services offer reduced fees based on income, while private mediators charge hourly rates.
+At Perth Divorce Lawyers we have transparent fee structures and can discuss costs at your initial consultation.

-It’s important to note that while there is a cost associated with mediation, it is generally significantly less expensive than going to court.
-Additionally, the potential for a faster resolution can lead to further cost savings in the long run.
+While there is a cost to mediation, it’s generally much cheaper than going to court.
+And the potential for a quicker resolution can save you more in the long run.

 Common Key Issues in Family Mediation